 Advertising on Billboards In Los Angeles, CA

-Los Angeles is the second-biggest city by population in the United States, behind only New York City.
-Its population is 3.849 million, per most-current Census data, and it has grown and become more diverse over the past decade.
-Almost half of residents are Latino, and well over half speak a language other than English at home.
-Two-thirds of residents are in the civilian workforce, including 61% of women, and they’re always in their cars — LA traffic is legendary, which is terrible for the environment but terrific for advertisers.
+Los Angeles is the second-most populous city in the United States, trailing only New York City.
+Its population stands at 3.849 million, according to the latest Census data.
+Over the past decade, the city has grown and become increasingly diverse.
+Nearly half of LA residents are Latino, and more than half speak a language other than English at home.
+Two-thirds of residents are part of the civilian workforce, including 61% of women.
+And, of course, they’re always on the move — LA’s notorious traffic may be an environmental challenge, but it’s a golden opportunity for advertisers.

 Los Angeles, CAPopulation: 3.849 million